Dear Friends, Members and Partners,

 In 2021, at EMSP, we felt the impact of the measures taken to help contain the global pandemic.
 In March last year, the container ship Ever Given got stuck in the Suez Canal, causing a complete standstill for shipments of goods transiting through the canal.
 This had major economic consequences for international trade.
 In a way, the corona measures have had the same effect on our processes: project sponsors are slower to advance and are more careful with the resources available ; therefore, impacting the implementation and planning of our projects.
 Despite another year of constraints and associated difficulties in delivering projects as planned, our CEO and her team managed to close the year, once again, on a balanced balance sheet.

 We would like to express our gratitude to everyone who provided their support to successfully achieve our objectives in 2021, including EMSP member organisations, Executive Committee members, partners, and sponsors.

-We would like to also take this opportunity to thank the MS advocates and experts that contribute to the development of EMSP’s projects and help us to deliver high-quality resources for people with MS, including the MS Nurse PRO Steering Committee members, the members of the MS Data Alliance working group and the members of the Young People’s Network.
+We would also like to take this opportunity to thank the MS advocates and experts that contribute to the development of EMSP’s projects and help us to deliver high-quality resources for people with MS, including the MS Nurse PRO Steering Committee and Syllabus Committee members, the members of the MS Data Alliance working group and the members of the Young People’s Network.